Work and Migraine: A Juggling Act

 On most days, dealing with a serious migraine means leaving work early.
 Some days it means not going in to work at all.
 The inherent problem is finding the proper balance.
 It is often difficult to know when you should throw in the towel and call it a day.
 If you fight it for too long, you end up miserable for much longer than necessary.
 If you give up too quickly, you become unreliable in the eyes of your employer.

 I am fortunate in the fact that I rarely miss work due to migraine.
-Perhaps one out of every six or seven cause me to leave work early.
+Perhaps one out of every six or seven attacks force me to leave work early.
 I understand that for many people, the numbers are far worse.
 Try as you may, there will always be some trigger or habit (good or bad) that you forget along the way.

 I was raised with a strong work ethic.
 I believe that if you are physically able to go to work, then you should go.
 On the flip side of that, you also have a responsibility to keep yourself as healthy as possible.
 In previous generations, there was a thing called job security.
 Unfortunately, today job security is almost non-existent.
 This is where that juggling act comes into play.
 If you miss one too many days at work, companies will simply replace you with someone else.
 However, if you spend too much time at work ignoring your symptoms, you will eventually run yourself down to the point of exhaustion.